bomonike/bomonike.github.io/ai-glossary.md

 * Sequence to sequence models | A model type that uses both encoders and decoders. ???
 * Sentiment analysis | A process of analyzing digital text to determine the emotional tone of a message.
 Performed on textual data, helping businesses monitor brands through customer feedback.
 * SHAP = Shapely Additive Explanations | A feature contribution to individual predictions.
 A service provided by Amazon SageMaker Model Monitor.
+* SLAM = Simultaneous Localization And Mapping | A process of simultaneously determining a robot's location and mapping its environment, performed locally by a robot.
 * Streamlit | An open-source framework to build and share machine learning and data science web apps.
 It turns data scripts into shareable web apps in minutes.

-* LIME (Local Interpretable Model Agnostic Explanation) | A metric to explain predictions by approximating the model in a local manner.
-A service provided by Amazon SageMaker Model Monitor.

 * TensorFlow <a target="_blank" href="https://www.nvidia.com/en-us/glossary/tensorflow/">*</a> | A leading open-source library from Google for developing and deploying machine learning applications.
 It makes use of GPUs for parallel matrix operations for algebraic calculations.
 * Tokenizer | A tokenizer is a tool in natural language processing that breaks down text into smaller, manageable units (tokens), such as words or phrases, enabling models to analyze and understand the text.